kmartins/groveman/packages/groveman/README.md

 There is a `tree` for the debug mode called `DebugTree`, it's totally configurable.

-The logging is formed by the **level, tag, message, json, error and stack trace**.
+The logging is formed by the **level, tag, message, extra, error and stack trace**.

 ## Levels